Mystery Gang Empirical Formulae Mark as Favorite (130 Favorites)

 - To differentiate, one could assign the entire set to two students to share the load.
-The red cards may be a little more difficult to solve, and could be assigned to advanced students.
+The red text cards (ID: B) may be a little more difficult to solve, and could be assigned to advanced students.

-- Teacher could print on cardstock or colored paper and laminated to ease material handling and allows for better re-use between classes.
+- You could print on cardstock or colored paper and laminate the cards to ease material handling and allow for better re-use between classes.

-- Teacher should print out suspect cards.
-These cards should be placed on a large “Suspect Board” (magnets or tape to large blackboard or whiteboard or semi-permanent poster).
-This allows for more interactive solving, as students become quite competitive as to who’s the best “detective”.
+- Print out suspect cards and place them on a large “Suspect Board” (magnets or tape to large blackboard or whiteboard or semi-permanent poster).
+This makes it more interactive, as students become quite competitive to see who’s the best “detective.”

-- Alternatively the teacher could print the suspect cards for the groups as was done for case cards.
-In this event, suspect cards should not be distributed until about half way into the activity, to allow for clarity of tasks (students should have most of the formulae from the cases done by then).
+- Alternatively, if you don’t want students getting out of their seats so much, you could print the suspect cards for the groups as was done for case cards.
+In this case, suspect cards should not be distributed until about halfway into the activity to allow for clarity of tasks.
+(Students should have calculated most of the formulae before they get the suspect cards.)